ppi/docs/en/book/application.rst

 The app.yml file
 ----------------

-Looking at the example config file below, you can control things here such as the environment, templating engine and datasource connection.
+Looking at the example config file below, you can control things here such as the enabled templating engines, the datasource connection and the logger (``monolog``).

 .. configuration-block::